Virtual boyfriends a match for China's single women

 For many women, the policy changed their family dynamics.

-Parents of the female children "raised them as sons", says Ms Roseann Lake, author of a book on China's unmarried women.
+Parents of the female children "raised them as sons", said Ms Roseann Lake, author of a book on China's unmarried women.

-"All of those things that traditionally you needed to find in a man - a house, financial security - they were raised with it," she says.
+"All of those things that traditionally you needed to find in a man - a house, financial security - they were raised with it," she added.

 Lisa, a 28-year-old executive in Shanghai, has hired virtual boyfriends to act out romantic scenarios through text messaging.